Body dysmorphic disorder

 - Having blood relatives with body dysmorphic disorder or obsessive-compulsive disorder

-- Negative life experiences, such as childhood teasing and trauma
+- Negative life experiences, such as childhood teasing, neglect or abuse

 - Certain personality traits, such as perfectionism